 It winds through a small portion of the Greenbelt alongside Clear Creek and features four beautiful lakes.
 The trail has become a popular destination for out-of-towners and an integral go-to place for local hikers, runners, skaters, equestrians, and cyclists.
 It also offers opportunities for birding and wildlife viewing in the Wheat Ridge Riparian Area.

 In 2007, the trail was designated as a National Recreation Trail.
-Clear Creek National Recreation Trail is a paved multi-use trail that is suited for all skill level and ages.
-This moderately trafficked greenway, urban type trail is 6.5 miles long and traverses between Youngfield and Harlan Street through scenic natural areas that’s somehow bizarre for an urban setting.
+Clear Creek National Recreation Trail is a paved multi-use trail that is suited for all skill levels and ages.
+This moderately trafficked greenway, the urban-type trail is 6.5 miles long and traverses between Youngfield and Harlan Street through scenic natural areas that are somehow bizarre for an urban setting.